open-telemetry/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-threading/README.rst

    :target: https://pypi.org/project/opentelemetry-instrumentation-threading/

 This library provides instrumentation for the `threading` module to ensure that the OpenTelemetry context is propagated across threads.
+It is important to note that this instrumentation does not produce any telemetry data on its own.
+It merely ensures that the context is correctly propagated when threads are used.

 Installation
 ------------